 how to speak italian

-And it actually is that simple: listen widely to native Italian speech, especially at the beginning of your Italian learning journey, but consistently at every step of the way.
+Specifically, listen widely to native Italian speech, especially at the beginning of your Italian learning journey.
+You should also do it consistently every step of the way.

-This tuning results in better pronunciation and intonation when you’re speaking.
+This tuning results in better pronunciation and intonation when you speak Italian.

 Next, listening to Italian allows you to hear the words and phrases you’ve learned in context.

-This context allows you to understand the words and phrases better, and it also allows you to use them more naturally in your own speech.
-Not to mention, repetition of the same words and phrases leads to retention in your long-term memory, and you’ll be able to use them more easily when speaking.
+This context allows you to understand words and phrases better, not to mention use them more naturally in your own speech.
+Also, repetition of the same words and phrases leads to retention in your long-term memory, and you’ll be able to use them more easily when speaking.

-Your listening should include everything from Italian YouTube videos, to Italian radio and podcasts, to even Italian movies and TV shows.
-FluentU is another option if you’re looking for more support—it’s a language learning program built on a foundation of authentic video content, interactive subtitles and multimedia learning tools.
+Your listening practice should include everything: Italian YouTube videos, radio, podcasts, movies and TV shows.
+FluentU is another option if you’re looking for more language learning support.

-You should also take note of repeated vocabulary, especially if you don’t understand it.
-Lastly, recite summaries of the content you’ve heard.
-This will help solidify new vocabulary as well as give you some speaking practice on the topic.
+• Recite summaries of the content you’ve heard.
+This will help solidify new vocabulary and give you some speaking practice on the topic.

 2. Talk to Yourself in Italian